 USB Image Tool 1.67 now detects the media insertion/removal for media for card readers and provides volume tags for the automatic file name suggestion.
 I also fixed a bug that sometimes showed Code: 0 as last Windows error code.
 On the technical side with this version I switched to VS2013 and .NET 4.0 (previous versions were still built with VS2010 and .NET 3.5).
 Minimum required OS is still Windows XP.

 This version fixes the mandatory verify in the command line tool, which now correctly interprets the command line switch /v.

-Update: Seems like I forgot to upload the new file.
+Update: Seems that the download link still pointed to the wrong version (1.65).
 This should be fixed now.

 The new version contains some bugfixes for imz compressed image files.
 Details can be found in the changelog.

 Version 1.64 is just a minor update, making the MD5 hashes having the correct CRLF sequence.